 Contemporary China Graduate Colloquium

 Presentations will be held on the following dates.
-All presentations are held in the mornings in Room 190 Wallace.
+All presentations are held in the Thursday evenings in Room 165 Wallace.

 There are no upcoming events.

 The Contemporary China Graduate Colloquium (CCGC) is a graduate student-led research group at Princeton University dedicated to fostering and promoting research on all aspects of contemporary China.
 Founded in 2011, the CCGC is intended to bring together graduate students, post-docs, and faculty in the social sciences and related disciplines whose work or research interests are relevant to contemporary (post-1949) China.
 The primary purpose of the Colloquium is for graduate students, post-docs, and faculty to present to each other and receive feedback, although those not interested in presenting are also encouraged to participate.
 In addition, we occasionally invite guests from other universities and institutions to give public lectures on contemporary China.
 The CCGC is grateful for the support from the Paul and Marcia Wythes Center on Contemporary China, the East Asian Studies Program and the China and the World Program of the Woodrow Wilson School.

 If you would like to join the CCGC mailing list, please send an email to email@example.com with your name, department, and area of interest in contemporary Chinese issues.

 CCGC is currently accepting proposals for presentations to be given during the Fall 2017 semester.
 We welcome proposals from graduate students, post-docs, and faculty who would like to share their research on contemporary (post-1949) China.
 The presentations will take place over breakfast in a relatively informal workshop setting.
 Both works-in-progress and polished pieces are welcome.

 If you are interested in presenting this fall semester, please send an email to firstname.lastname@example.org with the following information: